mideind/GreynirServer/README.md

 etc.

-Reynir is innovative in its ability to parse and disambiguate text written in a **grammatically complex language**, such as Icelandic, which does not lend itself easily to statistical parsing methods.
-Reynir uses grammatical features, i.e. cases, genders, persons (1st, 2nd, 3rd), number (singular/plural) and various verb modes applied appropriately to nouns, verbs, adjectives and prepositions to guide and disambiguate parses.
+Reynir is innovative in its ability to parse and disambiguate text written in a **grammatically complex language**, i.e. Icelandic, which does not lend itself easily to statistical parsing methods.
+Reynir uses grammatical feature agreement (cases, genders, persons, number (singular/plural), verb tenses, modes, etc.) to guide and disambiguate parses.
 Its optimized Earley-based parser is fast and compact enough to make real-time while-you-wait analysis of web pages, as well as bulk processing, feasible.

 Reynir's goal is to "understand" text to a usable extent by parsing it into structured, recursive trees that directly correspond to the original grammar.
 These trees can then be further processed and acted upon by sets of Python functions that are linked to grammar nonterminals.

-**Reynir is currently able to parse about *85%* of sentences** in a typical news article from the web, and many well-written articles can be parsed completely.
-It presently has about 33,000 parsed articles in its database, containing 650,000 parsed sentences.
+**Reynir is currently able to parse about *86%* of sentences** in a typical news article from the web, and many well-written articles can be parsed completely.
+It presently has over 100,000 parsed articles in its database, containing 1.8 million parsed sentences.

 Reynir supports natural language querying of its databases.
 Users can ask about person names, titles and entity definitions and get appropriate replies.
 The HTML5 Web Speech API is supported to allow